Donna Summer: The life story you may not know

 1980s: Inspired by hardworking people

-Summer’s inspiration for “She Works Hard for the Money“ was a bathroom attendant named Onetta Johnson at L.A.’s tony bistro Chasen’s.
-She has fallen asleep and Summer accidentally jolted her awake when she went to the ladies room.
+Summer's inspiration for "She Works Hard for the Money" was a bathroom attendant named Onetta Johnson at LA's tony bistro Chasen's.
+She had fallen asleep, and Summer accidentally jolted her awake when she went to the ladies' room.
 The experience inspired the lyrics for the hit song.

 1980: Marries fellow creative Bruce Sudano

 Summer married fellow songwriter and musician Bruce Sudano in July 1980.
-Sudano helped manage Summer’s career and was a songwriter who co-wrote “Bad Girls” as well as hits for Dolly Parton and Jermaine Jackson.
+Sudano helped manage Summer's career and was a songwriter who co-wrote "Bad Girls" along with hits for Dolly Parton and Jermaine Jackson.

 1980s: Transitions to R&B